-We have audited the accompanying financial statements of the governmental activities, the business-type activities and each major fund of the Miami Beach Redevelopment Agency (the "Agency"), a component unit of the City of Miami Beach, Florida (the "City"), as of and for the year ended September 30, 2008, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the business-type activities and each major fund of the Miami Beach Redevelopment Agency (the "Agency"), a component unit of the City of Miami Beach, Florida (the "City"), as of and for the year ended September 30, 2009, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Agency's management.
 Our responsibility is to express opinions on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities and each major fund of the Miami Beach Redevelopment Agency, as of September 30, 2008, and the respective changes in financial position and where applicable cash flows thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities and each major fund of the Miami Beach Redevelopment Agency, as of September 30, 2009, and the changes in financial position, and where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated March 30, 2009 on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 22, 2010 on our consideration of the Agency's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.